Hampton Court Palace: Contents

 The palace houses many works of art and furnishings from the Royal Collection, mainly dating from the two principal periods of the palace's construction, the early Tudor (Renaissance) and the late Stuart to the early Georgian period.
 In September 2015, the Royal Collection recorded 542 works (only those with images) as being located at Hampton Court, mostly paintings and furniture, but also ceramics and sculpture.
 The full current list can be obtained from their website.
-The single most important work is Mantegna's Triumphs of Caesar housed in the Lower Orangery.
+The single most important work is Andrea Mantegna's Triumphs of Caesar housed in the Lower Orangery.
 The palace once housed the Raphael Cartoons, now kept at the Victoria and Albert Museum.
-Their former home, the Cartoon Gallery on the south side of the Fountain Court, was designed by Christopher Wren; copies were painted in the 1690s by a minor artist, Henry Cooke, are now displayed in their place.
+Their former home, the Cartoon Gallery on the south side of the Fountain Court, was designed by Christopher Wren; copies painted in the 1690s by a minor artist, Henry Cooke, are now displayed in their place.
 Also on display are important collections of ceramics, including numerous pieces of blue and white porcelain collected by Queen Mary II, both Chinese imports and Delftware.